Japan Photography

 A quiet moment inside the Kyoto City Subway at Shiyakusho-mae Station, where the red-lined doors and bright vending machines reflect the city’s clean, orderly transit design.
 The tiled floors, yellow tactile paving, and minimalist signage embody the practical beauty of Japanese public infrastructure.
 Empty corridors like this highlight the calm rhythm of off-peak urban life in Kyoto.

-Karasuma Oike Train Station in Kyoto
+Karasuma Oike Station Platform, Kyoto

-Karasuma Oike Train Station in Kyoto
+Karasuma Oike Station Platform, Kyoto

 Industrial Maintenance Train, Kyoto